MdMohsinHaider/java-program/README.md

 8. Design a method which will print the sum of all integer numbers from a collection.
 9. Design a method which will print the sum of all the even integer numbers from the collection.
 10. Design a method which will print the biggest and Smallest integer number from a collection.

+# 10. DSA (Data Structures and Algorithms)
+## Sorting Algorithm
+1. Write a java program and implementing a Bubble sort Algorithm.
+2. Write a java program and implementing a Selection sort Algorithm.
+3. Write a java program and implementing an Insertion sort Algorithm.

+## Searching Algorithm
+1. Write a java program and implementing a Linear (Sequential) Search Algorithm.
+2. Write a java program and implementing a Binary Search Algorithm.